jingwen-z/jingwen-z.github.io/_posts/2021-07-01-pfizer-biontech-covid-19-vaccine-reactions-en.md

 - You should still pay attention to the symptoms of COVID-19, especially when you are with patients.
 If you develop symptoms of COVID-19, you should be tested and self-isolate, stay away from others (Source: CDC)

 ## Conclusion
-On the whole, in clinical trials, regardless of the first or second needle, there is about 80% probability that the injection site will feel pain, and there is a 30%-50% probability that you will feel tired or headache.
+On the whole, in clinical trials, regardless of the first or the second dose, there is about 80% probability that the injection site will feel pain, and there is a 30%-50% probability that you will feel tired or headache.
 After the second injection, the feeling will be more obvious than the first injection, but it is mostly mild or moderate.

 After vaccination, you should pay attention to the light diet and keep adequate rest.
 Even if you are vaccinated, you must pay attention to protection.